Whorled Plectranthus (Swedish Ivy) Indoor Care, Propagation & Common Problems

 Whorled Plectranthus Care Indoors

-Whorled Plectranthus flourishes in bright indirect light (filtered light), average warmth of 16-280C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, all purpose soil coupled with monthly feeding during the growing season.
+To care for Whorled Plectranthus indoors, give itbright indirect light (filtered light), warmth of 16-280C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

 Swedish Ivy requires repotting only when it becomes pot-bound.
 Regular pruning is needed to keep it neat, encourage a bushy, compact growth and rejuvenate growth.
 Keep reading for more on these growing conditions and how to provide them.